ArchangelX360/gradle-icon-generator-plugin/README.md

 - Gradle incremental framework does not expose state of file changes, we have to maintain this state in one or more output files in order to fulfill the cleanup of deleted icons

+### Known limitations

+- Empty output directory of delete icons are not cleaned up